 Table of Contents

-What is Dark Mode in Excel?
+What is Dark Mode?

 Dark Mode is a theme setting that changes the appearance of Excel’s interface.
 Instead of the default bright white background, Dark Mode applies darker shades to the ribbon, menus, and sometimes even the worksheet itself.

-The shift to dark mode extends beyond a mere change of colors; it’s about fostering digital well-being.
+This setting is particularly useful for those who work in low-light environments.
+The shift to dark mode extends beyond a mere change of colors; it is about promoting digital well-being.
 Staring at a bright screen for hours can lead to eye strain and fatigue.
-Dark mode offers a visual respite, allowing users to work on their spreadsheets with less discomfort.
+Dark mode allows users to work on their spreadsheets with less discomfort.

-Step-by-Step Guide to Activating Dark Mode
+How to Activate Dark Mode

 STEP 2: Scroll down and select Options.